rgeraldporter/if-alternatives/README.md

 # Alternatives to `if`

-This is a collection of alternatives to using `if` and other conditional block-statements in Javascript.
+This is a collection of alternatives to using `if` and other conditional block statements in Javascript.

 Some reasons to consider alternatives:

- * `if` is usually a block-statement, and has a tendency to beget more block statements and nesting which make reading code more difficult
+ * `if` is block statement that has a tendency to beget nesting block statements ad infinitum, and become progressively harder to read as they are added to
  * many `if`s can usually indicate you really need to break your functions down further, and that your function is doing too much at once
  * because it is a block-level element, the block can easily grow into something that clearly should be a function, or even many functions
  * because `const` and `let` respect `if`'s blocks as scope boundaries, using `if` for assignment prevents you from assigning `const` within, and requires a blank `let` declaration outside of scope